How to Paint Bathroom Floor Tiles

 Gently bend the stencil up the wall and around the toilet base so you can get as much of the pattern as possible without smearing paint.

-Step 5: Sealing Painted Bathroom Floor Tiles (Optional but Helpful)
+Step 5: Seal Painted Bathroom Floor Tiles (Optional but Helpful)

 Once the stencil layer is completely dry, step back and decide if your floor needs extra protection.